Griffith Hughes: Return to London

-Hughes is remembered for his work The Natural History of Barbados, published in London, 1750.
+Hughes is remembered for his work The Natural History of Barbados, published in London in 1750.
 This 314-page volume was organised into ten books and contains 29 plates, or pictures from Georg Dionysius Ehret and others.
 The text includes the following observations.
-From the Portuguese, the name Barbados means bearded, and probably describes the fig tree filament growth into the soil.
+In Portuguese, the name Barbados means bearded and probably describes the fig tree filament growth into the soil.
 In addition to the fig tree, Hughes describes the many uses, including medicinal, of the vegetation found on the island.
-One such example is the first description of the grapefruit which Hughes called "The Forbidden Fruit".
+One such example is the first description of the grapefruit, which Hughes called "The Forbidden Fruit".
 The term yellow fever was also coined by Hughes in this volume, although the association with the mosquito came much later.

 The cartographer for his book was Thomas Jefferys, the map-maker to George III, and his map of Barbados is shown here.
 The illustrations were created by Georg Dionysius Ehret, who was renowned for his botanical drawings.
 Hughes was also the first to describe many of the sites around the island from an archaeological perspective.
 Portions of Hughes' 1750 publication were incorporated into a book on diseases of the West Indies.
 Grainger and Moseley reference Hughes' work especially as it applies to symptoms and treatment of diseases he observed while in Barbados.

 The whereabouts of Mr. Hughes from the late 1750s remains uncertain.
 One source lists his date of passing as "1778?, location unspecified," while another has him returning to Barbados around 1758, the latter view aligns with the records from the Royal Society.

 Hughes' detractors point out that this book did not achieve any scientific breakthroughs, and other works of the Old Colonial Era surpassed it.
 That being said, the book had a great many patrons, it was widely popular, and was the first publication of scientific research conducted on location in Barbados.
 Hughes' work was praised by Carl Linnaeus, but it has also been considered a "scientific fraud" although the work is frequently referenced by later work.